 Welcoming and cozy, we believe McGann’s is the best pub in Doolin, Ireland.
 The authentic atmosphere, bucolic decor and friendly staff make McGann’s our top choice!

-Another one of the best pubs in Doolin, McDermott’s is inviting and comfortable.
-They offer a large outside patio for those sunny summer days, however, you’ll want to make a reservation or get there early for an inside table.
+Another great pub in Doolin, McDermott’s is inviting and comfortable.
+They offer a large outside patio for those sunny summer days.
+However, you’ll want to make a reservation or get there early for an inside table.

 Fitzpatrick’s is situated in Hotel Doolin.
 The bar, nicknamed Fitz’s Pub, features a inviting interior, along with outdoor seating and their own Dooliner Craft Beer.

 The Doolin, Ireland music scene is legendary.
 In fact, some claim that Doolin is the ‘home of traditional Irish music.’
-Many iconic performers either hail from County Clare or have performed in Doolin pubs.
+Many iconic performers either hail from County Clare or have performed here.

 As such, visitors should most certainly make an effort to experience the famed Doolin music culture.
 The pubs in Doolin all host nightly traditional Irish music sessions – so it’s fairly easy to partake in the fun.

-Travelers seeking a unique experience, however, should visit the Doolin Music House for an exclusive in-home event.
+Travelers seeking a unique experience should visit the Doolin Music House for an exclusive in-home event.

-The best place to watch an Atlantic sunset in Doolin is from the shoreline – and there is plenty of it!
+The best place to watch a sunset in Doolin is from the shoreline – and there is plenty of it!
 The Doolin Point (near the pier) offers a great vantage point.
-The view from the Doolin cliffs, along the Cliffs of Moher path, is a terrific spot, too.
+The view from the Doolin cliffs is a terrific spot, too!

 More Doolin Things To Do